 The Final Word

 Only products specifically designed for vaping should be vaped.
 Going a step further, even vape specific liquids that use MCT oil should be avoided as the safety data is non-existent.
-Almost all CBD tinctures and oil are designed for sublingual use and vaping them can lead to serious health issues very quickly.
+Almost all CBD tinctures and oil are designed for sublingual (oral) use and vaping them can lead to health issues.

 If you are ever concerned about using CBD or purchasing CBD online from a company you aren’t sure about, even if it is nothing to do with Dr. Ed®, feel free to reach out to our support team to lend a hand.
 Head to our Contact page to speak to us or send us a message over web chat or on social media.